-Fast forward to Eighteenth Century Europe, an era known as the Enlightenment, a time and place characterized by the expansion of culture and the acquisition of knowledge.
+Fast forward to 18th century Europe, an era known as the Enlightenment, a time and place characterized by the expansion of culture and the acquisition of knowledge.
 Among the empowered and educated classes of the Enlightenment, science was a fashionable pursuit and lectures on scientific subjects were well attended.
 Those given by electricians were among the most popular.
 (The word electrician originally referred to a person knowledgeable in the nature of static electricity.)
-Electricity was a hot topic in the Eighteenth Century and much exploration was being done with electrostatic machines that generated charge by friction.
+Electricity was a hot topic in the 18th century and much exploration was being done with electrostatic machines that generated charge by friction.

 While friction is an easy and inexpensive means to separate charge for use in electric experiments, the amounts of charge available are quite small.
 If electricity was going to be anything other than an irritating side effect of walking across a carpet, some means for increasing the amount of charge available for experiments had to be found.